-a) Any Activity which does not comply with any one or more of the relevant Zone Standards shall be a Non-Complying Activity, provided that they are not listed as a Prohibited Activity;

-- b) All activities unless listed as Permitted, Controlled, Restricted Discretionary, Discretionary or Prohibited Activities are Non-Complying; - c) Residential Activity in the Business E and F Zones, except where listed as Permitted Activity; - d) Visitor Accommodation in the Business E and F Zones; - e) Community Activity in the Business E and F Zones; - f) Recreation Activity (including shooting ranges) in the Business FZone; - g) Shooting ranges in the Business A and B Zones; - h) Service Stations in the Business A Zone; - i) Retail Activity in the Business B Zone up to a gross floor area of 500m2 per tenancy;, other than where specified as a Permitted Activity or Discretionary Activity, where:
+- a) Any Activity which does not comply with any one or more of the relevant Zone Standards shall be a Non-Complying Activity, provided that they are not listed as a Prohibited Activity; - b) All activities unless listed as Permitted, Controlled, Restricted Discretionary, Discretionary or Prohibited Activities are Non-Complying; - c) Residential Activity in the Business E and F Zones, except where listed as Permitted Activity; - d) Visitor Accommodation in the Business E and F Zones; - e) Community Activity in the Business E and F Zones; - f) Recreation Activity (including shooting ranges) in the Business FZone; - g) Shooting ranges in the Business A and B Zones; - h) Service Stations in the Business A Zone; - i) Retail Activity in the Business B Zone up to a gross floor area of 500m2 per tenancy; - Retail Activity in the Business C and D Zone, other than where specified as a Permitted Activity or Discretionary Activity;

-retail display and sales up to a gross floor area of 500m2 per tenancy; - Retail Activity in the Business C and D Zone, other than where specified as a Permitted Activity or Discretionary Activity: - the maximum gross floor area of any individual retail tenancy exceeds 750m; - service stations have an indoor retail floor area exceeding 150m; - k) Retail Activity in the Business D and E Zones, where it involves retail display and sales exceeding the limits listed in the permitted activity rule (5.8.2 i) above); - Retail Activity in the Business E and F Zone, other than where it involves retail display and sales of goods not processed or manufactured on site specified as a Permitted Activity; - m) Commercial Activity (excluding Retail Activity) in the Business FZone; - n) Commercial Services within the Business B, D, E and F zones. - o) Entertainment Activities within the Business B, D, E and F zones. - p) Service Activity in the Business F Zone unless specified as a permitted activity under rule 5.8.2; - q) Industrial Activity in the Business A, B and F Zones; - r) Food and Produce Processing in the Business Zones A, B, C and D Zones and within Area 1 of the Ashburton Business Estate in the Business E Zone; - s) Meat Processing in the Business A, B, C and D Zones and Area 1 of the Ashburton Business Estate in the Business E Zone and on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - t) Farming Activity in the Business Zones A, B, C, D and EZones;

-- u) Forestry Activity in the Business Zones A, B, C, D and E Zones; - v) Mineral Extraction in the Business Zones A, B, C, D and E Zones; - w) Intensive Livestock Management in the Business A, B, C, D E and F Zones.
+- k) Retail Activity in the Business E and F Zone, other than where specified as a Permitted Activity; - Commercial Activity (excluding Retail Activity) in the Business FZone; - m) Commercial Services within the Business B, D, E and F zones. - n) Entertainment Activities within the Business B, D, E and F zones. - o) Service Activity in the Business F Zone unless specified as a permitted activity under rule 5.8.2; - p) Industrial Activity in the Business A, B and FZones; - q) Food and Produce Processing in the Business Zones A, B, C and D Zones and within Area 1 of the Ashburton Business Estate in the Business E Zone; - r) Meat Processing in the Business A, B, C and D Zones and Area 1 of the Ashburton Business Estate in the Business E Zone and on land held in CT181321 or on the site known as 150 Fairfield Road, Fairton; - s) Farming Activity in the Business Zones A, B, C, D and E Zones; - t) Forestry Activity in the Business Zones A, B, C, D and EZones; - u) Mineral Extraction in the Business Zones A, B, C, D and E Zones; - v) Intensive Livestock Management in the Business A, B, C, D E and F Zones.